dimitristm/minijava/readme.md

 To run, you can use `make run`, which will test the program on the file Example.java.

 ## Related
 JavaCC is a parser generator.
-JTB is used to build a syntax tree for the parser, which we then explore with the visitor pattern.
+JTB is used to build a syntax tree.
 The parser is generated from the grammar in minijava.jj [(BNF version here)](http://cgi.di.uoa.gr/~thp06/project_files/minijava-new/minijava.html).